gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 1. Cloud to device updates.

 	A user sets an Azure IoT Central device property.
 For example, to set the temperature of a refrigerator.
-To do this, IoT Central sends a desired property device twin message to the device.
+IoT Central sends a desired property device twin message to the device.
 The device implements the desire property, and the device responds with a reported property device twin message.
 Azure IoT Hub stores the reported property.
 2. Device to cloud updates.

 	A device can send a reported property device twin message to Azure.
-For example, it may report its firmware level on startup.
+For example, a device could report its firmware level on startup.
 Azure IoT Hub stores the reported property.

 3. Querying reported properties.